 Cloud Monitoring supports a wide variety of metrics, which you can combine

 with filters and aggregations for new and insightful views into your quota usage.

 For example, you can combine an allocation quota usage count metric with a

 quota_metric filter on Cloud TPUs.

-You can find a detailed reference for quota metrics in the Stackdriver Monitoring documentation.
+You can find a detailed reference for quota metrics in the Cloud Monitoring documentation.

 If your project exceeds a particular quota while using a service, the platform will return an error.